josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 $$(u_y)_k \geq 0 \ \forall k=1\ldots T \quad \textit{(keep the engine pointed at the ground)}$$
 {: .text-center}

 Although everything we've written down has a relatively simple motivation, looking at this as a human, this is a mess - how can you possibly come up with a sequence of $$u$$'s that gets you to your goal, let alone an *optimal* sequence, especially if $$f$$ is a complicated function?
-Luckily, we can do this systematically with little more math than is taught in high school calculus.
+Luckily, we have a way of doing this systematically which can be understood with little more math than is taught in high school calculus.

 ### 3. Sequential Convex Programming (SCP)